Beginner Sculling Classes

 ** If you take a long break from rowing between graduating from a sculling class and joining LMRC, you might be required to have an additional checkout with one of our instructors before joining the club.
 Checkouts are scheduled as private lessons; therefore, standard private lesson fees apply.

-Sculling Class Schedule - Spring 2019
+Sculling Class Schedule - Spring and Summer 2019

 |Sculling Class 3A|